-Unlike author account, freelancers go through a certain procedure to get accepted.
-Reedsy staff asks for specific information, requests a video meeting, and upon satisfaction, they provide freelancers access to the account.
+Unlike author accounts, freelancers go through a certain procedure to get accepted.
+Reedsy staff asks for specific information, requests, a video meeting, and upon satisfaction, they provide freelancers access to the account.

 The vetting procedure is a win-win situation for both freelancers and authors.
-It ensures the writer receives the best work, and freelancers can charge the amount worth their services.
+It makes sure the writer receives the best work, and freelancers can charge the amount worth their services.

 If you can spare a decent budget for your book, go for Reedsy.
 Good luck!